Above are photos of the displays at St Peters Church that the children created in school of the stations of the cross.

 We conduct assemblies in a dignified and respectful way.
 We tell children that assembly time is a period of calm reflection.
 We regard it as a special time, and expect children to behave in an appropriate way.
 We ask them to be quiet and thoughtful, to listen carefully to the teachings, and to participate fully in prayer and hymns.
 We create an appropriate atmosphere by using music, and sometimes candles or other objects, to focus the attention of the children.

 Lack of space in our hall means that parents and carers are not usually invited to attend unless there is a special occasion such as the Leavers' service.
-However at Harvest, Christmas and Easter all the children in KS1 and KS2 participate in a special service at St Peter’s Church where many parents and friends join us.
+However, at Harvest, Christmas and Easter all the children in EYFS, KS1 and KS2 participate in a special service at St Peter’s Church or in school where many parents and friends join us.
 All the children are involved collectively, but also through year group presentations, as members of the choir or orchestra, or as readers.
 Wherever we can we encourage parents’ attendance, as this promotes community spirit, and shows the school and the homes working together in support of the children's achievements.

 Governors' attendance at our assemblies is always welcome.

-We expect all children to attend assembly.
+We expect all children to attend collective.
 However, any parent can request permission for their child to be excused from religious worship, and the school will make alternative arrangements for the supervision of the child during that part of the assembly.
 Parents and carers do not have to explain or give reasons for their request.
 This right of withdrawal complies with the 1944 Education Act, and was restated in the 1988 Education Reform Act.

 The headteacher keeps a record of all children who have been withdrawn from collective worship.